 Editor's Note: Describe the solutions.
 Sub-clause(s) may be added to capture details, procedural flow etc.

 During the CSFB procedure, eNB can decide whether or not to initiate SRVCC procedure based on its knowledge of UE’s SRVCC capability indication in FGI[7].
-If UE indicates it’s capable of SRVCC in FGI, even there is no QCI=1 bearer in eNB, the eNB will still initiate SRVCC procedure when receiving the S1-AP message with CSFB indicator from MME.
+If UE indicates it’s capable of CSFB with SRVCC in FGI, even there is no QCI=1 bearer in eNB, the eNB will still initiate SRVCC procedure when receiving the S1-AP message with CSFB indicator from MME.

+Editor’s Note: FGI needs to include a new bit to indicate this UE has been tested for CSFB using SRVCC procedure.
+This requires RAN2 input.

 The eCSFB procedures of applying SRVCC feature are illustrated in following subclauses.
 For simplicity, only the procedures without PS HO are depicted, same changes are applied to the procedures with PS HO.